sami-dca/sami_dca/PAPER.md

 legitimate users on the network.
 They don't even need to add up to 50% of the network or more ; for any additional user, it becomes exponentially harder to identify each one.

-1. two contacts are considered unique if they have a different public address.
-   The client will try to translate DNS names to IP addresses.
-   Local network contacts are all considered unique.

 ## Flooding attacks